top of page

 woman holding must try japanese sweet in Sensō-ji Temple

-Sensō-ji is one of the most famous temples in Tokyo, so the bustling atmosphere is present from early in the morning.
+Visiting Sensō-ji is one of the most unique things to do in Tokyo, and as a result of its fame the bustling atmosphere is present from early in the morning.
 Hear the rattle of people wishing for good fortune, cross the cloud of incense that lives at the Temple’s door, and marvel at the impressive five-story pagoda.

 old japanese man praying at Sensō-ji Temple Tokyo